Andrewneteye4343/scDock/README.md

 ### Preparation:
 1. [Recommended] Please follow the README.md in our [Essential environment](./Essential%20environment).
-2. [Recommended] Please follow the README.md in our Essential files [Essential environment](./Essential%20files).
+2. [Recommended] Please follow the README.md in our Essential files [Essential files](./Essential%20files).
 3. [Optional] If you want to use FDA compounds as compound library in molecular docking, you can follow the README.md in our FDA parent compounds_202509.
 4. [Optional] If you want to group your input samples, you can follow the README.md in our Metadata.

 ### Tutorial:
-We provide a tutorial that demonstrates how to use scDock ([Tutorial](./Tutorial)).
+We provide a [Tutorial](./Tutorial) that demonstrates how to use scDock.
 By following the instructions, you can perform a comparative analysis using kidney samples from control and diabetic nephropathy (DN) mice.

 ### Note:
 We recommend clearing the files in argument "Vina_Docking_output_path" (in config.yaml) before each run, as scDock does not automatically remove the ligand and receptor directories.
 Otherwise, unnecessary structural files may accumulate.